-Police searching for missing poet Gboyega Odubanjo find body
+Police find body in search for missing poet Gboyega Odubanjo

-Police attempting to trace a poet who went missing at a music festival have found a body during a nearby search operation.
+Police attempting to trace a poet who went missing at a music festival have found a body during a search operation nearby.

 Gboyega Odubanjo was last seen at the Shambala music festival in Kelmarsh, Northamptonshire, at around 4am on Saturday.
 He had been invited to read poetry at the event the following day.